zamazan4ik/awesome-pgo/article/article.md

 Inlining is a special thing here since it influences a lot on other compiler optimizations since it gives a *context* to other optimizations - that's why it's so special.

 Each compiler has something like an internal optimization model of a *generic* application.
 Multiple hardcoded constants like [inlining thresholds](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Analysis/InlineCost.cpp#L57), [LTO constants](https://issues.chromium.org/issues/40219076) and similar stuff - that's it.
 The caveat here is that these constants are made/calculated for a generic problem but not for your specific use case.
-JIT compiler can avoid such a limitation via collecting all required information about your workload and tune these constants dynamilcally on a target machine.
+A good JIT compiler can avoid such a limitation via collecting all required information about your workload and tune these constants dynamilcally on a target machine.
 AOT compiler has no such ability since it doesn't work on a target machine.
 And it's a problem since we miss huge optimization opportunity with AOT.

-Here PGO comes to the game.
-Profile-Guided Optimization is an attempt to eliminate this gap between JIT and AOT world with an idea to collect runtime statistics about our application and pass this information to the compiler.
+Profile-Guided Optimization (PGO) is an attempt to eliminate this gap between JIT and AOT worlds.
+With PGO we do a simple thing: collect runtime statistics about how our application is executed in runtime, and pass this information to a compiler.
+The compiler uses this information for doing **data-driven** optimization decision instead of guessing (there are a lot of guessing inside compilers - trust me).
+Since we runtime statistics from actual workloads we can expect performance boost from this optimization technique.

+Just a note.
+In this article I will cover PGO for AoT compilation model.
+Good JIT compilers also could have some kind of PGO built-in to collect and use runtime statistics.
+However, I don't have enough experience with JIT-based technologies.
+From this point of the article we will discuss specifically PGO for AoT world.
+Later, we will quickly discuss why using JIT is not a silver bullet and why we still need AoT with PGO.

 ## What is PGO?